 An Investment Strategy sets out what your SMSF can invest in.
-When Superannuation Warehouse sets up a new SMSF, we will issue you with an Investment Strategy , which you can edit to reflect your investment choices.
+When Superannuation Warehouse sets up a new SMSF, we will issue you with an Investment-Strategy , which you can edit to reflect your investment choices.

-A good Investment Strategy will give you a wide choice of assets to invest in.
+A good Investment Strategy will give you a wide range of choices of assets to invest in.
 It’s a good idea to consider a wide range of investments to invest in, both locally and overseas consisting of cash, shares and property.
 Even if you plan on the short term to invest only in cash, it’s a good idea to have a wider investment strategy so the investment strategy does not limit the investment choices you can make.

-Under the Act a Trustee of the SMSF is solely responsible and directly accountable for the management of the Members’ benefits.
+Under the Act, a Trustee of the SMSF is solely responsible and directly accountable for the management of the Members’ benefits.
 The Trustee has a duty to make, carry out and document decisions about investing the assets of the SMSF and to carefully monitor performance.
 This duty involves formulating and implementing an investment strategy.

-(i) the risk involved in making, holding and realising the SMSF’s investments, and the likely return from these investments, having regard to the SMSF’s objectives and its expected cash flow requirements;
+(i) the risk involved in making, holding and realising the SMSF’s investments, and the likely return from these investments, having regard to the SMSF’s objectives and expected cash flow requirements;

 (ii) the composition of the SMSF’s investments as a whole, including the extent to which the investments are diverse or involve the entity in being exposed to risks from insufficient diversification;

 (iii) the liquidity of the SMSF’s investments having regard to its expected cash flow requirements such as payment of tax, superannuation surcharge liability of the members, lump sum benefits if a member leaves the SMSF, or regular pension payments;